Xeverous/the_website/website/pages/cpp/utility/cpp_faq.md

 ### Why `constexpr` is not applied automatically anywhere possible?

 `constexpr` is applied automatically to aggregate type constructors.
 Besides this, it would be risky to do so. `constexpr` is a form of explicit promise: the code can be invoked at compile time.
-If it was applied automatically it would be very easy to introduce breaking changes: someone might rely on a particular library version being compile-time compliant but future version could break it while the library author never meant it to be used this way.
-By having to specify compile-time compliance explictly, code author can clearly express that code can be safely used in compile-time contexts.
+If it was applied automatically it would be very easy to introduce breaking changes: someone might rely on a particular library version being compile time compliant but future version could break it while the library author never meant it to be used this way.
+By having to specify compile time compliance explictly, code author can clearly express that code can be safely used in compile time contexts.

 Exactly the same principles applies to `noexcept`.
 This is an explicit promise that the code in the current (and any future) version will not throw exceptions.
 No keyword means you should not assume such guuarantee.